-Business Description Market position Individual Insurance & Wealth lifetime financial security, and live healthier lives, leveraging a broad suite of life 1st place market position by premiums within the individual life and health market (1) 1st in fixed product sales (1) and 4th place market position by total wealth deposits and premiums (1) Group Benefits , , , 1st place group benefits provider in Canada for the 7th consecutive year (2) Group Retirement Services Canada to employers of all sizes GRS ranked 1st in the defined contribution market based on total Capital Accumulation Plan assets for the 17th consecutive year (3) and is an industry leader in the defined benefit solutions annuity market
+Business Description Market position Individual Insurance & Wealth Provides holistic advice to individuals to help them and their families achieve lifetime financial security, and live healthier lives, leveraging a broad suite of life and health insurance and investment products Products distributed via multi-channel distribution model consisting of the SLFD, third-party channels, including independent brokers and broker-dealers, and direct to consumer for certain products 1st place market position by premiums within the individual life and health market(1) 1st in fixed product sales(1) and 4th place market position by total wealth deposits and premiums(1) Group Benefits Provides group insurance products in Canada, including life, dental, extended health care, disability and critical illness, to employers of all sizes Leverages our worksite advantage to offer voluntary benefits solutions to individual plan members, including post-employment life and health plans Products distributed by sales representatives in collaboration with independent advisors, benefits consultants and the SLFD 1st place group benefits provider in Canada for the 7th consecutive year(2) Group Retirement Services GRS ranked 1st in the defined contribution market based on total Capital Accumulation Plan assets for the 17th consecutive year(3) and is an industry leader in the defined benefit solutions annuity market

-- LIMRA Sales Market Share as of third quarter 2019 year-to-date. - Based on revenue for year ended December 2018 from 2019 Benefits Canada Report. - Based on the 2018 Fraser Pension Universe Report.
+Based on revenue for year ended December 2018 from 2019 Benefits Canada Report.
+(2)

+Based on the 2018 Fraser Pension Universe Report.
+(3)